Skip to Main Content

 • Some issuers report to both credit bureaus and business credit score companies

-• Consumer protection isn’t guaranteed
+• Consumer protection laws don’t apply

 Are business credit cards only for business owners?

-No — technically, you don’t need to have a business up and running to apply for a business credit card.
-Generally, any person who makes money independently could be considered a business, so you don’t have to have a registered LLC or corporation to be eligible.
-When completing a business card application, you can list yourself as the sole proprietor with your Social Security number, rather than including an Employer Identification Number (EIN).
+Generally, any person who makes money independently could be considered a business, so you don’t need to have a registered LLC or corporation to be eligible.
+Let’s assume, for example, that you have a lawn care or childcare business that is unincorporated.
+When completing a business card application, you can list yourself as a sole proprietor using your Social Security number, rather than including an Employer Identification Number (EIN).

 If you’re not making money independently but intend to start a business and have business-related purchases to make, you’ll still have a solid shot at qualifying.

-However, be intentional about the credit cards you choose to apply for.
+It is important, however, to be intentional about the credit cards you choose to apply for.
 If you don’t have extensive business needs, consider applying for a personal credit card instead.

 Business credit cards tend to come with higher credit limits than personal credit cards.
-A higher limit can provide more flexibility in the face of steep operating costs small businesses can require.
+A higher limit can provide more flexibility in the face of the steep operating costs small businesses can require.
 Yet a personal credit card might be best if you don’t need a particularly high credit limit.

 Consider the types of purchases you’ll be making on behalf of the business.
 If you have recurring business purchases, you might benefit from a business credit card.
 Some business credit cards tailor cash back rewards to categories like office supplies, phone bills or marketing costs that support small businesses.
-Many even offer statement credits for popular business-related retailers like Staples and Dell.
+Some even offer statement credits for popular business-related retailers like Staples and Dell.

 If your business doesn’t tend to lean in one particular direction regarding spending, a flat-rate rewards card may be the way to go.

-0% intro APR periods
+Longer 0% intro APR periods

 Personal credit cards can offer 0 percent intro APR periods that last anywhere from 12 to 21 months for purchases and balance transfers.
-Business credit cards generally offer relatively shorter 0 percent APR periods, and they typically apply to purchases only, and not balance transfers.
+Business credit cards generally offer relatively shorter 0 percent APR periods, and they typically apply to purchases only, not balance transfers.

 If you aren’t looking to transfer high-interest debt from another card, you may not need a long zero-interest intro period — but it’s something to keep in mind.